shapeshed/jekyll.shapeshed.com/_posts/2006-09-24-the_benefits_of_usablity_accessibility_and_web_standards.md

 ---
 layout: post
 title: The Benefits of Usablity, Accessibility and Web Standards
-excerpt: "Sourcing a professional web developer can be daunting task for clients.
+description: "Sourcing a professional web developer can be daunting task for clients.
 This article is a guide for clients and outlines the many benefits of employing a professional Agency focussing on Usability, Accessiblity and Web Standards. "
 categories: [Web Standards, Accessibility, Usability]
 ---
 ## Usability